saharanharish/Customer-Churn-Prediction/README.md

 The goal is to derive business insights that can help in decision-making, customer retention, and overall business growth.

 Key highlights:
-- Performed **data cleaning and preprocessing** in SQL Server and Python/Pandas.
+- Performed **data cleaning and preprocessing** in Postgre SQL  and Python/Pandas.
 - Built a **Power BI Dashboard** to summarize customer data and churn patterns.
 - Implemented a **Machine Learning model** to predict churn likelihood.
 - Extracted **business insights** to support strategic decisions.